rubyworks/rubytest-rake/README.md

 #### Bundler

-Using Bundler add to your the Gemfile:
+Using Bundler add to your Gemfile:

     gem 'rubytest'
     gem 'rubytest-rake'